-- Every gas-powered dryer must be installed by a certified technician.
+- Every type of gas-powered dryer must be installed by a certified technician.

-- Do not place clothes or towels that have been soaked with cleaning solvents, paint, pesticides or gasoline or fuel oil in the dryer.
+- Do not place clothes or towels that have been soaked with cleaning solvents, paint, pesticides, gasoline, or fuel oil in the dryer.
 Even after washing, it is safer to air dry these items.